JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 ```

-The goal of the first part of the lab is to demonstrate the [forwarding
+The goal of the first part of the lab is to demonstrate the *forwarding method*
-method](@ref forwarding_method) by implementing a sheep that can have two
+(which is close to how things are done in OOP) by implementing a sheep that can
-different sexes and can only reproduce with another sheep of opposite sex.
+have two different sexes and can only reproduce with another sheep of opposite sex.

 This new type of sheep needs an additonal field `sex::Symbol` which can be either
 `:male` or `:female`.